kpmadhan/nd131-openvino-fundamentals-project-starter/WRITEUP.md

   * frozen_inference_graph.xml
 ```

-These two files are the ones that will be used to run over inference on the input stream.
+These two files are the ones that will be used to run the inference on the input stream.

-Incase of an pretrained model (Pedestrian detection adas 002 , Person detection retail 0013 in this context) , the above artefacts ( .bin & .xml) are pre-built and optimized, and hence are ready to use directly.
+Incase of an pretrained model ( in this context Pedestrian detection adas 002 and Person detection retail 0013 where tested) , the above artefacts ( .bin & .xml) are pre-built and optimized, and hence are ready to use directly.

 ## Comparing Model Performance
 With the above said approach , IR for various models where created and upon execution , the following was the result.